galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 > ### {% icon hands_on %} Hands-on : msPurity.purityA {% icon tool %}
 >
 > In Galaxy instance, you just need to run the **msPurity.purityA** {% icon tool %} tool with the collection containing all your files.
 It is the collection with which we started the peak picking processus at the beginning of this tutorial.
+> {: .text-justify}
 >  - **\*.mzML file** : Please select the directory icon and then `select your dataset collection` you used at the begining of your XCMS preprocessing
+> {: .text-justify}
 >  - **Use most intense peak within isolation window for precursor?** : you can set it to "No" value if you want the process to keep the registered precursor from the file.
 If you set it to "Yes", it will selected the most intense peak within its isolation window.
-Please `set it to True`.
+Please `set it to Yes`.
+> {: .text-justify}
 >  - **Use nearest full scan to determine precursor?** : you can set it to "No" value to keep the precursor scan already registered within the file.
 If you set it to "True", it will use the nearest full scan to determine what the m/z value is of the precursor.
-Please `set it to True`.
+Please `set it to Yes`.
+> {: .text-justify}
 >  - **Interpolation PPM** : Enter the value you want as the ppm tolerance for the precursor ion purity interpolation (the closest match within the window will be used for the interpolation).
 Please `set it to 5`.
+> {: .text-justify}
 >
 > You just have to adjust these 4 parameters and don't touch the others.
 >